Test in production without watermarks.

 docker pull ironsoftwareofficial/ironsecuredoc

-Following the pulling of the Docker image, we can initiate another command to start an operating container called IronSecureDoc.
+After pulling the Docker image, initiate another command to start an IronSecureDoc container.

 docker container run --rm -p 8080:8080 -e ENVIRONMENT=Development -e HTTP_PORTS=8080 ironsoftwareofficial/ironsecuredoc:latest